iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient and its weaker Implications, Smoothness.md

 > [!Example]-
 >
->The co-coersive conditions of the gradient implies the fact that the gradient is Lipschitz.
+>The co-coercive conditions of the gradient implies the fact that the gradient is Lipschitz.
 However, without the assumption of function $f$ being convex, we cannot get condition 3 to hold.
 Which would mean that there exists some type of non-convex function that could be smooth, and makes condition 1 true, but it's not having a gradient that is Lipschitz, therefore, the conditions 2 specifically is a weaker conditions compare to globally Lipschitz gradient of the function.
 More specifically, we consider the $f(x) = x^2\sin(x^{-1}) ,\forall x\neq 0$ as a function who is smooth, but it doesn't have globally Lipschitz Gradient.
 We first show that this function $f$ is globally Lipschitz, hence it's smooth.
 Consider that $f'(x) = 2x\sin(x^{-1}) + \cos(x^{-1})$ then:
 >$$
 >\begin{aligned}
 >    & f'(x) \le 2|x\sin(x^{-1})| + \cos(x^{-1}), \forall x